 - We knew who would win the game: the Eagles

-- Remember: Two can play at that game.
+- I just want you to remember: two can play at that game.

 - Barry wanted to know why I didn't respond to his text: I hadn't received it.